dfyda/slothful-crud/docs/fundamentals/endpoints/read-browse.md

 **DateTime Fields**: DateTime fields are converted to query parameters `DateFieldFrom` and `DateFieldTo` for filtering (condition: `DateFieldFrom >= DateField && DateFieldTo < DateField.AddDays(1)`).

 {: .important }
 **Nested Objects**: For nested objects, you can specify the fields for filtering and sorting in the domain class configuration.
-More details are available in the "Configurations / Entity Configuration" section.
+More details are available in the [Entity Configuration](https://slothful.dev/fundamentals/configurations/entity-configuration.html) section.

 ### Returned Data
 The endpoint returns a `PagedResults<T>` object where `T` is a DTO class created based on the public fields of the domain class.